 What’s Wrong with the Project Approach?

-Some time back the late Grant Rule wrote this paper on the problems with “projects” as an approach to organising software development.
+Some time back the late, great Grant Rule wrote this paper on the problems with “projects” as an approach to organising software development.
 As the original has now ceased to be, I’ve taken the liberty of reproducing it here for posterity: